kevinJ045/guilib/README.md

 You can customize your Rayous application by editing the `rayous.json` configuration file.
 This file allows you to set the application's title, author, and other metadata that is important for SEO and presentation.

-## Wiki
+## Docs and wiki
-For any help, you can refer to the [Rayous Github Wiki](https://github.com/kevinJ045/guilib/wiki).
+For any help, you can refer to the [Rayous Docs](https://kevinj045.github.io/guilib/) or  [Rayous Github Wiki](https://github.com/kevinJ045/guilib/wiki).

 ## Examples